DC23/basicfantasyrpg-corerules-en/README.md

 I recommend ticking "Keep Document ID's" when importing, this will allow the links to RollTables referenced in some of the spell descriptions to work.

-## Compendium Contents
+## Module Contents

-- Equipment
+- Clerical and Magic-User Spells
-- Weapons
+- Spell Effect Roll Tables
-- Armor & Shields
+- All Monsters and Beasts of Burden
-- Spells
+- Character Abilities
-- Monsters
+- Weapons and Equipment

 ## Contributing